-While it is the most rare of hair colors, it is also one of the most widely discussed.
-Here is a look at the percentage of redheads by country, and where this particular hair color is comparably more common.
+Among the various hair colors of the world, black and brown are the most mainstream, blonde is less common but still widespread, and red is the rarest of all.
+However, it is also one of the most widely discussed.
+Here is a look at the percentage of redheads by country, and where this particular hair color is comparably more prevalent.

 Ireland: The Emerald Isle and Home of the Red Heads

 With more red-headed residents than anyone else in the world, Ireland is the king of people with red hair.
 The latest estimates suggest that about 10% of Ireland's population are redheads.
 Considering that in most places across the globe, redheads make up less than one percent of the population, Ireland's abundance of redheads is even more astonishing.